Smithsonian/NZCBI-DataComputingDocs/README.md

-Practical data & domputing documentation for researchers at the Smithsonian National Zoo & Conservation Biology Institute.
+Practical data & computing documentation for researchers at the Smithsonian National Zoo & Conservation Biology Institute.